dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-exchange-online-with-microsoft-intune.md

 You can restrict access to Exchange Online email from **Outlook** and other **apps that use modern authentication**:-

 - Android 4.0 and later, Samsung Knox Standard 4.0 and later, and Android for Work
+- Android 5.0 and later for Managed Browser
 - iOS 8.0 and later
 - Windows Phone 8.1 and later